Skip navigation

 The Misleading Names of Verb Tenses

-If you get caught up on the names of the verb tenses, you can get very confused, especially if you are an English-language learner (ELL).
-For example, when you say, “I study every Monday,” you are using the present simple tense to talk about something that happens all the time.
-Even though the name of the verb tense is the present tense, you are not saying that the action is happening now.
+Focusing too much on the names of the verb tenses can lead to confusion, especially if you are an English-language learner (ELL).
+For example, the sentence “I study every Monday” uses the present simple tense to describe a habitual action, not something happening right now.
+The tense is the present tense, but the action is not occurring now or in the present.

-In most cases, the names of verb tenses date back to ancient scholars.
-English grammarians adopted those names though, even then, they did not always fit English perfectly.
-Moreover, even when the name of a verb tense name matched what the tense expressed, they no longer do because English has changed over time.
+The names of verb tenses often date back to ancient scholars.
+English grammarians adopted these names even though they did not always fit English perfectly.
+Even when the name matched the tense’s function at the time, the language has changed while grammar has not.

 Why Bother Learning the Names of Verb Tenses?

 Knowing what to call a verb tense creates a common language that others understand when you refer to it.
-The problem is not what you call it.
-The problem is relying on the name alone to understand what verb tenses actually express.
-As long as you understand that the same verb tense can put the action in different time frames (present, past, or future), you will be able to learn and use verb tenses more effectively as an ELL.
+The issue is not with the names themselves, but with relying solely on the names to understand their function.
+Understanding that the same verb tense can express actions in different time frames (present, past, or future) helps you learn and use verb tenses more effectively as an ELL.

 Card image cap